celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

         }
 ```

-The function takes one input parameter _index of type uint, which represents the index of the magazine to be purchased from the magazines mapping.
+The function takes one input parameter `_index` of type `uint`, which represents the index of the magazine to be purchased from the magazines mapping.

 The function is defined as public and payable, which means it can be called by any external system or application that has access to the contract, and cUsd must be sent along with the transaction to purchase the magazine.